wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-deploy-sharepoint-2010.md

 To scale out a BI environment on Azure, follow these steps:

 1. Provision:
 	- Provision a VPN connection between on-premises and Azure using Azure Virtual Network.
-For more information, go to [Virtual Network overview](../virtual-network/virtual-networks-overview.md).
+For more information, go to [Virtual Network overview](/documentation/articles/virtual-networks-overview).
-	- Use the Azure portal to provision a new virtual machine from a stock image in the image library.
+	- Use the Azure Management Portal to provision a new virtual machine from a stock image in the image library.
 You can upload SharePoint Server or SQL Server BI workload images to the image library and any authorized user can pick those BI component virtual machines to build the scaled-out environment.
 2. Install:
 	- If your organization does not have prebuilt images of SharePoint Server or SQL Server BI components, install SharePoint Server and SQL Server on the virtual machines using a Remote Desktop connection.
-	- For more information about installing SharePoint, go to [Install SharePoint Server 2010 by using Windows PowerShell](http://technet.microsoft.com/library/cc262839.aspx) or [CodePlex: AutoSPInstaller](http://autospinstaller.codeplex.com/).
+	- For more information about installing SharePoint, go to [Install SharePoint Server 2010 by using Windows PowerShell](http://technet.microsoft.com/zh-cn/library/cc262839.aspx) or [CodePlex: AutoSPInstaller](http://autospinstaller.codeplex.com/).
-	- For more information about installing SQL Server, go to [Install SQL Server using SysPrep](http://msdn.microsoft.com/library/ee210664.aspx).
+	- For more information about installing SQL Server, go to [Install SQL Server using SysPrep](http://msdn.microsoft.com/zh-cn/library/ee210664.aspx).
 3. Add the BI virtual machine:
-	- Configure security on the Azure portal endpoint and set an inbound port in the virtual machine's Windows Firewall.
+	- Configure security on the Azure Management Portal endpoint and set an inbound port in the virtual machine's Windows Firewall.
 	- Add the newly created BI virtual machine to the existing SharePoint or SQL Server farm.
 4. Manage virtual machines:
-	- Monitor the virtual machines using the Azure portal.
+	- Monitor the virtual machines using the Azure Management Portal.
 	- Monitor the SharePoint farm using Central Administration.
 	- Monitor and manage the virtual machines using on-premises management software like Microsoft System Center - Operations Manager.